maartene/DungeonCrawler/docs/NOTES.md

 - ✅ You move up or down stairs when you move into them
 - ✅ Map can now be instected for tiles at a position
 - ✅ Add stair visual stubs to the game view

+## 🍅 Pomodoro 11 - Added models for walls, stairs and floor/ceiling
+- ✅ Added models and changed background color